iamnottheway/WeX/README.md

 This works with python3, I haven't tried it with python2

 ## Documentation will be added :page_facing_up::bell::book::computer::computer:

+## Installation:electric_plug::electric_plug:

+        * pip install package will be added soon (Learning to create a package :) )
+        * Download or clone the repository
+        * Put the Extractor folder in any folder you want
+        * Done!

+       Start by import:

+                from Extractor import Wex

 **_What does it do?_**